w0utje/bitcoin/README.md

 https://bitcoincore.org

-What is Bitcoin?
+What is Bitcoin WS-edit?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Bitcoin WS-edit is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source